Your cart is currently empty!

 Get Your Free Warehouse Lighting Design Plan

 A warehouse lighting design uses sophisticated lighting design software to model warehouse spaces.
-It calculates the number of fixtures, fixture locations and spacing, light levels on the floor or a work plane, and light balance.
+It calculates the number of fixtures, fixture locations, and spacing, light levels on the floor or a work plane, and light balance.
 The latter is just as important as light levels.
-Creating a lighting solution that is not only bright but balanced is the difference between noticing how good the light is and how bad it is.
+The resulting design guide for warehouse lighting will ensure you get a lighting solution that is not only bright but balanced.

-What Are the Recommended Lighting Levels for a Warehouse?
+What are the Recommended Lighting Levels for a Warehouse Using LED Light Fixtures?

 What’s the Difference Between a Warehouse Lighting Design Calculator and a Warehouse Lighting Plan?